University_

 a.
 Applicant must be an Australia Aboriginal or Torres Strait Islander student as identified in University of Sydney’s Confirmation of Aboriginal and Torres Strait Islander Identity Policy 2015.

 b.
-The Scholarship is offered subject to an applicant who is currently enrolled in a Masters by Research, PhD or Doctorate by Research at the University of Sydney.
+Applicants must be currently enrolled in a Masters by Research, PhD or Doctorate by Research at the University of Sydney.

-g.
-Applications are to fund expenses expected to be incurred in the next 6 months.
+f.
+Applications are to fund expenses expected to be incurred in the next 6 months from the scholarship offer date.
+Applicants must provide the date of the intended fieldwork when applying.
 Fieldwork and related expenses that have commenced and/or incurred prior the award of the scholarship are not eligible.

 3. Selection Criteria